A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: Introduction

-There are several review research studies on heart sound analysis.
-Feature extraction and basic ML models (\eg SVMs) were introduced in~\cite{bhoi2015multidimensional}.
-Waveform features of heart sounds and shallow artificial neural networks were overviewed in~\cite{chakrabarti2015phonocardiogram}.
-Heart sound denoising and segmentation were discussed in~\cite{nabih2017review}.
-In~\cite{clifford2017recent}, approaches for heart sound classification submitted to the PhysioNet challenge 2016 were summarised.
-The study in~\cite{ghosh2020heart} summarised approaches used for heart sound analysis, from heart sound segmentation and feature extraction to heart sound classification.
-Approaches for heart sound classification were summarised and analysed in~\cite{majhi2020application}.
-Different from these above studies, we will review all DL technologies on heart sound segmentation and classification.
-Furthermore, the state-of-the-art approaches about interpretability of DL models will be summarised and discussed (see~\autoref{tab:surveys}).
-We will also discuss the potential research problems and future research directions in this survey, helping promote research studies in heart sound analysis.
+There are several review studies on heart sound analysis (see~\autoref{tab:surveys}).
+Hand-crafted feature extraction and basic ML models (\eg SVMs and shallow artificial neural networks) were discussed in~\cite{bhoi2015multidimensional,chakrabarti2015phonocardiogram,nabih2017review,ghosh2020heart,dwivedi2018algorithms}.
+DL has been used since 2016 in the PhysioNet challenge~\cite{clifford2017recent}.
+Only the studies in~\cite{clifford2017recent,chen2021deep} discussed heart sound analysis, including denoising, segmentation, and classification, along with DL approaches for partial analysis tasks.
+Additionally, the study in~\cite{majhi2020application} explored DL for heart sound classification.
+Nevertheless, heart sound segmentation with DL was not included in~\cite{clifford2017recent,chen2021deep,majhi2020application}.
+This survey fills the gap in the existing reviews, as few studies have provided a comprehensive review of DL methods for heart sound analysis since 2017.
+Furthermore, the state-of-the-art approaches regarding the interpretability of DL models will be summarised and discussed.
+This work will also summarise multiple heart sound databases, discuss the potential research problems, and outline future research directions to help promote relevant research studies.